dataluscorp/browser/browser/components/urlbar/docs/dynamic-result-types.rst

 If you're implementing your weather card in an extension, as you might in an add-on experiment, then you'd need to land your new result type in mozilla-central so your extension can use it.
-Your new result type would ship with Firefox even though the vast majority of users would never see it, and your fellow address bar hackers would have to work around your code even though it would remain inactive most of the time, at least until your experiment graduated.
+Your new result type would ship with Datalus even though the vast majority of users would never see it, and your fellow address bar hackers would have to work around your code even though it would remain inactive most of the time, at least until your experiment graduated.